COMMUNITY HEALTH EDUCATION

 Learn more about the major using this resource maintained by the University of North Carolina at Wilmington: http://www.uncw.edu/career/WhatCanIDoWithaMajorIn.html

 Can I minor in Community Health?
 Are there related majors at UMF?

 Yes!
 UMF has a minor in Community Health, as well as Nutrition, Coaching, Child and Adolescent Health, Nutrition Education, Physical Fitness, Rehabilitation, Health & Medicine, and many other choices.
 Click here for more information.
 Students can choose to complete the optional Outdoor Recreation Programming Concentration.
-Majors related to Community Health include Health Information Systems, Outdoor Recreation Business Administration, Psychology, and Rehabilitation Services.
+Majors related to Community Health include Outdoor Recreation Business Administration, Psychology, and Rehabilitation Services.

 UMF also has a Teaching Concentration in Community Health Education.
 This degree program includes a semester of student teaching and leads to State certification in teacher education.
 View the catalog description for more information.